 "Artwork for Daddy" binders of course!
-And here's how we made them!
+And here's how to make them!

-- The boys pressed their hands on stamp pads and printed the covers.
+- Press hands on stamp pads and print covers.

-- For each binder, I stamped (or print from computer) the title on white paper, cut it out, glued it to a background color, then trimmed and glued it to the cover.
-I made labels with the boys' names in the same manner and glued them to the spines.
+- Stamp (or print from computer) title on white paper, cut it out, glue to a background color, then trim and glue to cover.
+Make labels with names in the same manner and glue them to spines.

-- I printed "Father's Day 2011" alongside the hands and glued on a tiny paper heart.
+- Print "Father's Day 2011" alongside the hands and glue on a tiny paper heart.

-- Drawing paper was cut to 8"x10" and punched to fit the binders.
+- Cut drawing paper to 8" x 10" and punch to fit binders.

-- Divider pages were cut from heavier paper in bright colors and also punched.
+- Cut divider pages from heavier paper in bright colors and punch.

-- I cut 2" circles from contrasting colors and used stickers for age numbers.
+- Cut 2" circles from contrasting colors and apply stickers for age numbers.
 In our case, we will use the binders for artwork until the boys are 5 years old.
 If they fill up too fast, we'll just move into a second one for later ages.

-- Place the divider pages in the binder and position the numbered tabs so they don't overlap.
-Glue the tabs to divider pages..
+- Place divider pages in the binder and position the numbered tabs so they don't overlap.
+Glue the tabs to divider pages.

 - Now it's time for the kids to get busy!
 Hand out the punched paper whenever they want to draw, then date and snap the completed work into the binder at the correct age tab.